Old Frisian: Negation

 In Old Frisian, negative sentences could be derived from the simple addition of a negative element, such as naet ('not') or nimmen ('nobody'), or double negative constructions.
-While there is a preference in the language for double negatives, all three stages of Jespersen's cycle are present in the existing corpora, though neither of the two Rüstringer codices – the two oldest codices – exhibit the last stage.
-The negative marker ne precedes the finite verb in both kinds of constructions.
+While there was a preference in the language for double negatives, all three stages of Jespersen's cycle are present in the existing corpora, though neither of the two Rüstringer codices – the two oldest codices – exhibit the last stage.
+The negative marker ne preceded the finite verb in both kinds of constructions.
 Examples include:

 The negative marker ne often cliticized to the following auxiliary, such as in nabba ('to not have'; from ne + habba) and nis ('is not'; from ne + is).
-In sentences where the finite verb is elided, the negative marker is also elided and no words nor any affixes can come between them.
+In sentences where the finite verb was elided, the negative marker was also elided and no words or any affixes could come between them.
 For these reasons, the negative marker and the verb are seen as a unified syntactic unit, with ne serving the function of a syntactic clitic.
-This is not the case for other negative elements, such as naet, which can be divided by other syntactic functions.
+This was not the case for other negative elements, such as naet, which could be divided by other syntactic functions.
 Contrastive examples of this are demonstrated below, both from the Skeltana Riucht:

-In sentences where the only verb is a finite verb in a main clause, the use of naet is mostly restricted to the sentence-final position, but in subordinate clauses with double negatives, naet is promoted to before ne.
+In sentences where the only verb was a finite verb in a main clause, the use of naet was mostly restricted to the sentence-final position, but in subordinate clauses with double negatives, naet was promoted to the position before ne.